Nonprofit One-Pager: Helpful Tips + Templates

 Making It Donor-Ready

 If you're sending that one-pager directly to a donor, the bar is higher.
-Donors aren't looking for every detail.
-They want a reason to believe and a clear way to get involved.
+Donors want a reason to believe and a clear way to get involved.

-One of the most consistent patterns we see in nonprofit materials: organizations lead with programs when they should be leading with people.
-Donors connect to outcomes and stories first.
-Structure and programs second.
+One of the most consistent patterns I see in nonprofit materials: organizations lead with programs when they should be leading with people.
+Donors connect to outcomes and stories first, programs second.

 A donor-ready nonprofit one-pager should: